great-expectations/cloud/README.md

 invoke version-bump
 ```

-A new docker tag will also be generated and pushed to [dockerhub](https://hub.docker.com/r/greatexpectations/agent).
+A new docker tag will also be generated and pushed to [Docker Hub](https://hub.docker.com/r/greatexpectations/agent).

 #### Building and Running the GX Agent Image